 Within these two general categories, incentive regulation can adopt many forms.
-However, each form generally involves a mechanism by which utilities are induced to improve operational efficiency by a system of rewards and penalties.10 One incentive mechanism is price caps having the purpose of providing the utility with increased
+However, each form generally involves a mechanism by which utilities are induced to improve operational efficiency by a system of rewards and penalties.
+One incentive mechanism is price caps having the purpose of providing the utility with increased pricing flexibility.
+Another mechanism involves tying rates of return to cost performance.
+Other mechanisms include cost-of-service indexing, the development of construction cost benchmarks or targets, and use of incentives for capital investment in demand management and conservation programs.

-9 Blair P. Kruger, Report on Alternatives to Rate of Return Regulation (Tallahassee, Florida: Florida Public Service Commission, September 1988), Chapter 1.
+&lt;sup>9 Blair P. Kruger, Report on Alternatives to Rate of Return Regulation (Tallahassee, Florida: Florida Public Service Commission, September 1988), Chapter 1.

-Robert F. Wilson, "The Role of Regulation in Increasing the Productivity of Utilities," in Proceedings of the Fifth Biennial Regulatory Information Conference -- Volume 2 (Columbus, Ohio: The National Regulatory Research Institute, 1986), 789-829.
+&lt;sup>10 Robert F. Wilson, "The Role of Regulation in Increasing the Productivity of Utilities," in Proceedings of the Fifth Biennial Regulatory Information Conference -- Volume 2 (Columbus, Ohio: The National Regulatory Research Institute, 1986), 789-829.